42nd Annual Meeting:

 All trips will depart from the San Jose Airport Garden

 Hotel.
 Costs include applicable entrance fees.
 No food or

-will be put on a waiting list.
+for these trips but would like to be put on a waiting list,

 Tuesday, February 17.